valentinkm/AdversarialSimulation/README.md

 ## Thesis

-All files this thesis and the simulation is based on are hosted on GitHub in the [Adversarial Simulation](https://github.com/valentinkm/AdversarialSimulation) repository.
+The `VK/thesis` subdirectory contains all files generating the thesis by Kriegmair using simulation study results data from the `VK/simulation/results` directory.
+The results are available [here](https://valentinkm.github.io/AdversarialSimulation/thesis/thesis.pdf).
+For raw results files, please contact the authors directly as they exceed the GitHub LFS free storage limit.
-The `VK/thesis` subdirectory contains all files generating the thesis by Kriegmair using simulation study results data from the `VK/simulation/results` directory and is viewable [here](https://valentinkm.github.io/AdversarialSimulation/thesis/thesis.pdf).

 The rendering of the thesis (including data visualization) is managed using Docker and `renv` with the `VK/thesis/renv.lock` file and can be replicated [here](https://github.com/valentinkm/AdversarialSimulation/actions/workflows/publish-thesis.yml) with a click on "Run workflow".
 Alternatively, with R (v.
-4.4), [quarto](https://quarto.org/docs/get-started/) and renv installed use the following command inside the cloned repository to render the thesis locally:
+4.4), [quarto](https://quarto.org/docs/get-started/) and `renv` installed use the following command inside the cloned repository to render the thesis locally:

 ```bash
 cd VK/thesis